Indigenous Advisory and Advocacy Committee (IAAC)

 - Leah Best, Head of Knowledge (Secretary)

-- David Alexander, Head of Archives, Access and Digital
+- David Alexander, Head of Partnerships, IT and Digital and A/Head of Archives

-- Lucy Bell, Head of First Nations and Repatriation
+- Lucy Bell, Head of Indigenous Collections and Repatriation

-- Erica Wheeler, A/Head of Collections Care and Conservation
+- Erica Wheeler, Head of Collections Care and Conservation